achristen/Meteobike/QGIS-Analysis/readme.md

 ![Images/QGIS_HexagonGrid.png](Images/QGIS_HexagonGrid.png)

 In the next step you can repeat what has been described above for the parks, but replace the parks with the grid polygons - Go to the `Toolbox` and select again `Vector general` > `Join attributes by location (summary)`.
-As 'Input Layer' choose the newly created grid layer )(the hexagons).
+As 'Input Layer' choose the newly created grid layer (the hexagons).
 As join layer choose again your points with temperatures from the meteobike dataset.
-It is recommended to select a limited number fields for startstics (only the ones you need) otherwise the operation will take a long time to be computed.
+It is recommended to select a limited number fields for statistics (only the ones you need).
+Otherwise, the operation will take a long time to be computed.

 A new grid layer will be generated which is showing only cells where measurements are located within.
 You can right-click the new layer and choose `Properties...` attribute a color coding to the grid cells under `Symbology`.
 Choose `Graduated` as the model.

 ![Images/QGIS_GridColoring.png](Images/QGIS_GridColoring.png)

-This way you finally get fancy heat map:
+This way you finally get a fancy heat map:

 ![Images/QGIS_HexagonHeatMap.png](Images/QGIS_HexagonHeatMap.png)